-The Guggenheim Museum Bilbao offers a wide range of tools, programs, and activities for the understanding and enjoyment of modern and contemporary art – and culture at large.
-With the support of BBK, Strategic Trustee of the Museum, the exhibitions, the Masterpieces from the Collection and the building are made available to the general public and especially to families, schoolchildren, and visitors with special needs.
+The Guggenheim Museum Bilbao offers a wide range of tools, programs, and activities for everyone to understand and enjoy modern and contemporary art – and culture at large.
+With the support of BBK, Strategic Trustee of the Museum, the Museum’s exhibitions, the Masterpieces in the Museum’s Collection and the Museum building are made available to persons with special needs.

 The Museum as a place for shared learning and joy.
 Teachers, Museum educators, and artists as facilitators in learning processes.